 Today’s medical devices are increasingly more complex.
 This complexity requires more training and certification to service proficiently.
 From smart sensors to medical device integration, biomed departments also find themselves responding to the Internet of Things (IoT) by focusing on IT security, software management, and technology planning.
 Along with the rise of medical devices, equipment service, management, and administrative responsibilities have doubled maintenance costs.

 Increases in technology and cost are relatively easy to understand.
 What’s more difficult to understand is why most biomedical departments have not expanded to meet this growing need – especially considering they are now tasked to manage a network of interconnected devices that require frequent software upgrades and take longer to service.
-Instead, biomed teams are asked to do more with less.
+Instead, hospital biomedical teams are asked to do more with less.

 In fact, clinical engineering departments often must balance shifting priorities on a day-to-day basis.
 These include: